LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sticking-my-finger.md

 &nbsp;

-So I’m living the style,
+So I'm living the style,

 I barely am guessing,

 would make me proud.